Due to Covid-19 there has been a temporary change to Wrongful Trading provisions click here for more information

 Wrongful trading occurs when a director allows a company to continue trading when there is no reasonable prospect of it avoiding insolvent liquidation.
-It is possible, if wrongful trading can be proven, that the director(s) may become personally liable for some of the company’s debts.
+It is possible, if wrongful trading can be proven, that the director(s) may become personally liable for some of the company’s current debts.

 There are a number of key areas that will be looked at when assessing whether a company is guilty of wrongful trading, some examples of which are: